-- Tips for improving vision include repositioning lights and keeping your eyeglass or contact lens prescription up to date.
+- Tips for improving vision include using a soft background light plus a light on your task, avoiding glare on TV and computer screens, and keeping your eyeglass or contact lens prescription up to date.

 - Low-vision accommodations in your home, such as using adequate lighting and adjusting carpets and furniture to avoid potential hazards, can make living with low vision easier and safer.
 For more information, see the topic Preventing Falls in Older Adults.

 - Low-vision aids and adaptive technologies such as video enlargement systems or speech software for computer systems can help people who have impaired vision make the best use of their remaining vision.

 Evidence shows that making certain lifestyle changes such as not smoking and protecting your eyes from sunlight may help slow the development of cataracts.

 Your doctor will give you instructions about what to do after cataract surgery.
 Eye care for adults after cataract surgery includes using prescribed eyedrops, protecting your eye, and watching for signs of infection.

 Contact your doctor promptly if you notice any signs of complications, such as: